Check out your checkout! (see what I did there? ;).

 Let's get into the best practices

-Addressing these causes can help reduce cart abandonment.
+Addressing these best practices can help reduce abandonment.

 As you can imagine no one likes hidden costs.
 This is a big barrier I see when it comes to conversions if customers get to the final stage of adding in their credit card details and see the actual final price.